-This Guide has been prepared by the Directorate of the Jurisconsult and does not bind the Court.
+This Guide has been prepared under the authority of the Jurisconsult and does not bind the Court.
 It may be subject to editorial revision.

 This Guide was originally drafted in English.
-The text was finalised on 31 March 2019.
-It will be regularly updated.
+It is updated regularly and, most recently, on 31 August 2019.

 The Case-Law Guides are available for downloading at www.echr.coe.int (Case-law - Case-law analysis - Case-law guides).
-For publication updates please follow the Court's Twitter account at https://twitter.com/echrpublication.